ioccc-src/winner/1987/lievaart/README.md

 # enter a level and start playing as described below
 ```

+### INABIAF - it's not a bug it's a feature! :-)

-NOTE: if you enter invalid input the program will enter an infinite loop
+If you enter invalid input the program will enter an infinite loop displaying a
-displaying a string like `"You:"` repeatedly.
+string like `"You:"` repeatedly (for instance if you input `.`).
+If you enter an
+incorrect value it will prompt you again until you input a proper value.

 ## Try: